Frequently Asked Questions

-The federal Defense of Marriage Act (DOMA) was passed in 1996 to prohibit the federal government from recognizing same-sex marriages and to deny federal benefits to spouses in such marriages.
-In June 2013 the Supreme Court ruled 5-4 that DOMA is unconstitutional because it violates the equal liberty and equal protection guarantees of the Constitution.
+In 1996 Congress passed the Defense of Marriage Act (DOMA), prohibiting the federal government from recognizing same-sex marriages and denying federal benefits to spouses in such marriages.
+In 2013, that law was overturned as unconstitutional by the Supreme Court in U.S. v.
+Windsor, with the 5-4 majority ruling that DOMA violated the Constitution’s equal liberty and equal protection guarantees.

-At the state level, where most laws dealing with marriage are passed and adjudicated, laws and court decisions are evolving toward acceptance of the principle of equal marriage rights without regard to sexual orientation, with or without a state ERA.
-In November 2012, voters in Maine, Maryland, and Washington (Maine without a state ERA, the other two states with one) approved same-sex marriage.
+At the state level, where most laws dealing with marriage are passed and adjudicated, laws, court decisions, and voter referendums are increasing supporting the principle of equal marriage rights for same-sex couples, with or without the existence of a state ERA.

-In an ironic scenario, a 1986 vote to add an ERA to the Vermont state constitution failed in large part because of opponents' claims that it would legitimize same-sex unions.
-In 1999 the Vermont Supreme Court ruled under the common benefits clause of the state constitution that same-sex couples must be provided the benefits and protections of marriage in the form of civil unions.
-The Legislature passed a civil union statute in 2000, then in 2009 passed a same-sex marriage bill over the governor's veto.
-Vermont still does not have a state ERA.
+In an ironic state version of the national scenario, a 1986 ballot referendum to add an ERA to the Vermont state constitution failed in large part because of opponents' claims that it would legitimize same-sex unions.
+In 1999, however, the Vermont Supreme Court ruled that under the common benefits clause of the state constitution, same-sex couples must be provided the benefits and protections of marriage in the form of civil unions.
+The Vermont Legislature passed a civil union statute in 2000, then in 2009 passed a same-sex marriage bill over the governor's veto.
+However, while same-sex couples can now marry in Vermont, the state still does not have an ERA in its constitution.

 Even without an ERA in the Constitution, Supreme Court decisions in recent decades have increasingly limited the constitutionality of public single-sex institutions.